-• Transactions between governmental entities and private persons.
+• Acquisition of property by governmental entities from private persons

-In its present form, the LLBL does not explicitly require a governmental unit to seek public bids on acquisition of real property.
-The LPCL may, however, require a governmental unit to use the public bidding process under certain circumstances.
+In its present form, the LLBL does not explicitly require a governmental unit to seek public bids on acquisition of real property from private persons.23 The LPCL may, however, require a governmental unit to use the public bidding process under certain circumstances.

 • Hypothetical #1: County "A" seeks to lease office space from a private person for a term of years pursuant to N.J.S.
 40A:12-5(a)(3).
-There are several locations that would meet the county's requirements.
+24 There are several locations that would meet the county's requirements.